Hedgehogs in the garden

-- Hedgehogs can easily fall into uncovered drains or holes in your garden.
+- Cover holes: hedgehogs can easily fall into uncovered drains or holes in your garden.
 Cover holes or check them every day to make sure no hedgehogs have become trapped.

-- Place bricks or stones at the side of ponds, or create a sloped edge on part of the pond to give hedgehogs a way to climb out if they fall in.
+- Provide an exit route from ponds and pools.
+Use bricks or stones at the side of the pond.
+Create a sloped edge on part of the pond to help hedgehogs to climb out if they fall in.
 Cover swimming pools overnight and when they're not in use.

-- Check for hedgehogs before using strimmers or mowers, particularly under hedges where they might be resting during the day.
-If you're forking over a compost heap, these should also be checked first for any nesting hogs.
+- Check for hedgehogs before using strimmers or mowers - particularly under hedges, where they might be resting during the day.
+If you're forking over a compost heap, check them for any nesting hogs first.

 - Always thoroughly disturb bonfires immediately before you light them, as there could be hedgehogs nesting or hiding inside.
-Moving the whole bonfire by hand immediately before setting it alight is the best way of ensuring that hedgehogs and other wildlife are not sleeping in there.
+Moving the whole bonfire by hand before setting it alight is the best way of ensuring that hedgehogs and other wildlife aren't sleeping in there.

 - Litter is a real hazard to hedgehogs - they can get their heads stuck in tins, plastic bags, binders from drinks cans or discarded yoghurt pots.
-Make sure you dispose of your rubbish safely and there's no litter in your garden.
-Don't forget to snip the straps of disposable face masks too!
+Make sure you dispose of your rubbish safely and check there's no litter in your garden.
+Any plastic rings should be cut up, however small they are.

-- If you have any netting or wire in your garden, make sure it's at least a foot above ground level as hedgehogs can easily become tangled up in it.
+- Raise any netting: if you have any netting or wire in your garden, make sure it's at least a foot above ground level, as hedgehogs can easily become tangled up in it.
 Pack away or roll up fruit nets, tennis and goal nets when they're not in use.
-We recommend replacing any netting in your garden with solid metal mesh if possible, which is less likely to entangle hedgehogs.
+Replace any netting in your garden with solid metal mesh, as it's less likely to entangle hedgehogs.

-- Don't close your shed doors if you usually keep them open, as there might be hedgehogs nesting there.
-Make sure any dangerous chemicals or tools are kept well off the ground.
+- Don't close your shed doors if you usually keep them open, as there might be hedgehogs nesting inside.
+Keep any dangerous chemicals or tools well off the ground.
 If you need to dismantle your shed, check carefully underneath the floor first for nesting or hibernating hedgehogs.

-- Slug pellets and pesticides can poison hedgehogs and should only be used as a last resort.
+- Avoid slug pellets and pesticides - these can poison hedgehogs and should only be used as a last resort.
 Instead, try using one of many natural alternatives, like sprinkling crushed eggshells or coffee grounds around the plants you need to protect.
-If you have to use pellets, place them under a slate which is inaccessible to hedgehogs.
-The outdoor use of slug pellets containing metaldehyde will be banned in Great Britain from March 2022.
+If you have to use pellets, place them under a slate that's inaccessible to hedgehogs.
+The outdoor use of slug pellets containing metaldehyde was banned in Great Britain from March 2022.

 What to do if you disturb a hedgehog

-If the hedgehog is not hibernating and has young hoglets, re-cover them with the nesting material and leave them alone.
-If this isn't possible, please call us on 0300 1234 999 for more advice.
+If the hedgehog isn't hibernating and has young hoglets, re-cover them with the nesting material and leave them alone.
+If this isn't possible, please contact us for more advice.